Local islands are reopened on 15 October 2020 onwards. Maldives Reopening Guideline.

 Due to its size (wings up to 6m.), It can scare you, but do not worry.
 Their main food is the smallest plankton.
 Therefore, it certainly will not swallow you!

-In the Ukulhas area there are at least 5 sandbanks that are available at different times of the year.
-Mostly tourists are visited three of them.
+In the Ukulhas area, there are at least 5 sandbanks that are available at different times of the year.
+Most tourists are visited three of them.
 I visited all of them at different times.
-Such places are a unique Maldivian experience where you can feel yourself like Robinson Crusoe, being cut off from the outside world!
+Such places are a unique Maldivian experience where you can feel like Robinson Crusoe, being cut off from the outside world!

-The length of one of them is approximately 100-150 m and is available year around.
-There is cool house reef with plenty of fish, stingrays and even turtles.
+The length of one of them is approximately 100-150 m and is available year-round.
+There is a cool house reef with plenty of fish, stingrays, and even turtles.
 Visibility – up to 40 m!
 I was not able to fully explore it, because at the end the current becomes strong, so I had to go back to a sandbank.

 Sometimes tourists from nearby resorts are brought to this sandbank, so it can be crowded or no one at all.

-There is no palms, so you must take umbrellas and a portable refrigerator with you (the hotel provides).
+There are no palms, so you must take umbrellas and a portable refrigerator with you (the hotel provides).

-From Ukulhas, trips to resorts such as Nika Island, Gangehi, Ellaidhoo by Cinnamon can be organised on request.
+From Ukulhas, trips to resorts such as Nika Island, Gangehi, Ellaidhoo by Cinnamon can be organized on request.
 The cost depends on the resort.
-The hotel only charges for transfers to / from the resort.
-But entrance fee is paid separately at the resort (about $ 100-150 per person).
+The hotel only charges for transfers to/from the resort.
+But the entrance fee is paid separately at the resort (about $ 100-150 per person).

 Access to the villas is at an additional cost.

-Hotels can organise two types of dinner: on the beach and on the sandbank.
+Hotels can organize two types of dinner: on the beach and on the sandbank.
 The cost of the first is about $ 100 per pair, the second is about $ 250.
-The high cost of sandbank dinner is because of high cost of logistics.
+The high cost of sandbank dinner is because of the high cost of logistics.

-On the beach, unlike Rasdhoo, you can organise a fairly private candlelight dinner for two.
+On the beach, unlike Rasdhoo, you can organize a fairly private candlelight dinner for two.
 No one will disturb you.

-Ukulhas is one of the few local islands where such activity is organised because it requires knowledge of the places and availability of special speed boat that can sail to a depth ocean.
+Ukulhas is one of the few local islands where such activity is organized because it requires knowledge of the places and availability of special speed boats that can sail to a depth ocean.

 Popping.
-There is no better site for a fisherman than to see a sudden explosion on the surface and the popper or swimbait being smashed while the reel starts to loose line rather rapidly.
-Be it a GT, Dogtooth, Red Bass, Coral Trout or Barracuda they simply cannot resist a surface lure that is properly displayed.
+There is no better site for a fisherman than to see a sudden explosion on the surface and the popper or swimbait being smashed while the reel starts to lose line rather rapidly.
+Be it a GT, Dogtooth, Red Bass, Coral Trout, or Barracuda they simply cannot resist a surface lure that is properly displayed.

 Trolling.
 Every angler has their sights set on a successful day of fishing, but it’s more than just throwing some bait on a line and hoping for the best.
 There are different techniques used for every type of fishing, whether it’s inshore or offshore.

-Seeing playing dolphins in the wild is an unforgettable experience, and the Maldives are home to some species of dolphins, including spinner dolphins and grinda.
-This is one of the most fun activities to Ukulhas, and is especially popular among families.
+Seeing playing dolphins in the wild is an unforgettable experience, and the Maldives are home to some species of dolphins, including spinner dolphins and grind.
+This is one of the most fun activities for Ukulhas and is especially popular among families.
 Excursions for watching dolphins are on request, early in the morning, or before sunset.